jkroepke/access-log-exporter/docs/Configuration.md

 - Only the **first matching** replacement applies
 - If no replacements match, the original value remains unchanged
 - Empty matches can transform empty/null values into meaningful labels
-- **Uses RE2 regex engine**: Does not support negative lookahead/lookbehind assertions
+- **Uses RE2 regular expression engine**: Does not support negative lookahead/lookbehind assertions

-**Regex engine limitations:**
+**Regular expression engine limitations:**

-access-log-exporter uses Google's RE2 regex engine, which is fast and safe but has some limitations compared to PCRE or Perl regex:
+access-log-exporter uses Google's RE2 regular expression engine, which is fast and safe but has some limitations compared to PCRE or Perl regex:

 - **No negative lookahead**: `(?!pattern)` not supported
 - **No negative lookbehind**: `(?<!pattern)` not supported